mcallegari/qlcplus-docs/pages/11.advanced/05.custom-ui-style/default.v4.md

 The theme style file
 ------------------

-The file name is hardcoded into QLC+ and must be: `qlcplusStyle.qss`
+The file name is  hard-coded into QLC+ and must be: `qlcplusStyle.qss`
 The style file must also be placed in a specific path which is:

 * **Linux**: `$HOME/.qlcplus`